Source of the Nile, Jinja, Uganda | Activities, Top Gear & more

 Source of the Nile FEES

-Source of the Nile Fees
+Source of the nile Entrance fees & Activity Fees

 The fees associated with visiting the source of the Nile can vary based on the specific activities you choose and the type of tour or experience you book.
 Here’s a general overview of the fees you might encounter: